What Is Dairy’s Surprising Tie to Renewable Energy?

 This story originally appeared on Vox.

 If you think that’s a big goal, that’s because it is: Every time a cow belches or poops, it comes with a release of methane, a greenhouse gas.
-So, in order to help hit that 2050 carbon neutral goal, the U.S. dairy industry uses “cow power,” among other sustainable practices like manure management, as a way toward a greener planet.
+So, in order to help hit that 2050 GHG neutrality goal, the U.S. dairy industry uses “cow power,” among other sustainable practices like manure management, as a way toward a greener planet.
 Cow power is the conversion of methane into usable energy called biogas that can supplement electric power for entire communities.
 Here’s how it works.

 Dairy farmers start by feeding their dairy cows a diet that reduces methane, consisting of ingredients like oil seed, almond hulls and spent grain.
 By using these byproducts that come from plant-based agriculture, dairy farmers are minimizing food waste from landfills and reducing overall methane emissions.
 After that, some farmers use a biodigester to break down cow waste and capture energy from the manure.
 That biogas can be used for electricity, heat, compressed natural gas and even vehicle fuel.